medavox/distribackup/docs/report/report.md

 3. Sockets etc are closed
 4. Peers set their record for this Peer as 'offline'

-###Subscriber is in the Middle of Downloading a FileID, When a New Version is Announced
+###Subscriber is in the Middle of Downloading a FileInfo, When a New Version is Announced

 ###Publisher Leaves Network Gracefully